Speed: The GCS ENCS Cluster

 B.5.1 Disabled nodes

-It is possible that one or a number of the Speed nodes are disabled.
-Nodes are disabled if they require maintenance.
-To verify if Speed nodes are disabled, see if they are in a draining or drained state:
+It is possible that one or more of the Speed nodes are disabled for maintenance.
+To verify if Speed nodes are disabled, check if they are in a draining or drained state:

 [serguei@speed-submit src] % sinfo --long --Node